 The Good Cast

 The Good Place is reminiscent of a show that itself is so often referencing: Friends.
 Meaning that's it's lead by a good-looking cast, something that — as 30 Rock's Tina Fey mentioned in her 2008 book Bossy Pants — is something very hard to get right in comedy.
 There's Bell's Eleanor who is vain and narcissistic to the point that she isn't a "medium person" as she'd like to be, but rather a bad one.
-Still, Kristen Bell finds a way to make Also present is her designated soul mate Chidi (William Jackson Harper at his best), an ethics professor who agrees to help Eleanor blend in The Good Place.
+Still, Kristen Bell finds a way to make us root for her flawed character.
+Also present is her designated soul mate Chidi (William Jackson Harper at his best), an ethics professor who agrees to help Eleanor blend in The Good Place.
 Then there's the perfect Tahani Al-Jamil, a diseased philanthropist who donated up to 60 billion to various charities around the world.
 Played by newcomer Jameela Jamil, this Pakistani-British socialite is good natured to the point of being annoying.
 There's also Jianyu Li (Manny Jacinto), Tahani's soul mate, who's a silent Buddhist monk from Taiwan.
 D'Arcy Carden plays Janet, a human looking AI robot who has all the knowledge in the world and is easily one of the best aspects of the show.
 Lastly, there's Ted Danson playing Michael, the neighborhood facilitator who is asked to create a neighborhood for the deceased for the first time and is very involved in the lives of The Good Place's occupants.

 Sound boring?
 It's not.
 Most of the characters are multidimensional and through flashbacks and reveals, we learn about what they're really like and how they ended up in The Good Place.
 And while I can't explain much - lest I spoil the watching experience for you with too many spoilers - one can rest assured that this comedy is as much brains as it is humor.